Ramboll Phil Kelly to cycle to MIPIM

-Over 20 representatives from across Ramboll’s European Buildings, Environment and Health, Transport and Management Consulting practices will be attending MIPIM, all keen to share ideas and our latest exciting developments.
-Ramboll is continuing its support of the Midlands UK and London stand delegations.
+The MIPIM delegation this year includes representatives from across Ramboll’s European Buildings, Environment and Health, Transport and Management Consulting practices, all keen to share ideas and our latest exciting developments particularly in sustainability.

 When property developer Quintain embarked on transforming the long-neglected area surrounding the iconic Wembley stadium, into a new district and exciting hub, they sought Ramboll as an engineering partner who could fully realise their ambitious sustainability agenda.